-I started this little blog back in March of 2004.
-That’s about a year after my wife and I moved into our current home in Alexandria, VA.
+I started this little blog back in March of 2004, about a year after my wife and I moved into our current home in Alexandria, Virginia.
 The main requirement we held onto when looking for a larger home those years ago was: adequate room for a kid.
 There was a secondary requirement, but one that was more a concern of my own than of my wife’s: an office area with room for…more than just a few machines.
-I had started collecting vintage computers, you see, and I quickly came to find it to be quite a rewarding (and addicting) pastime.
+I started collecting vintage computers, you see, and I quickly came to find it to be quite a rewarding (and addicting) pastime.

-But, it all came together in the end.
+But, in the end, it all came together.
 Well, “the end” is probably not the right phrase, actually.
-Since getting the computer room, which I affectionately call the “Byte Cellar” for obvious reasons, all setup, I’ve been on a constant “add a desk, add a system, rearrange things, swap out a system, repair a failure, clutter clutter, tidy tidy — repeat” routine.
+Since getting the computer room (which I affectionately call the “Byte Cellar” for obvious reasons) all setup, I’ve been on a constant “add a desk, add a system, rearrange things, swap out a system, repair a failure, clutter clutter, tidy tidy — repeat” routine.
 It keeps the collection running, changing, and interesting, I think.

 A big part of the fun of it all is sharing my setups and projects with others by way of blog posts, lots of photos, and the occasional video.
 It’s part pride in getting these systems up and running all nice and tidy, certainly, but more to perhaps inspire other like-minded individuals to spend some time with these wonderful machines from a time when computing was just a lot more experimentation and downright fun.

-I hope someone sees this latest glimpse into my retrocomputing insanity and goes out and grabs an Apple II.
+I hope someone sees this latest glimpse into my retro computing insanity and goes out and grabs an Apple II.
 Or, maybe a TI-99.
-A CoCo 3 would work, as well!
+A CoCo 3 would work, as well, I think.

 UPDATE: Wow, it seems my latest panorama has made Lifehacker!
 Gee, now I wish I’d tidied things up a bit more before the shoot!

 UPDATE: And now I’ve been featured on Engadget!